knative/docs/contributing/DOCS-CONTRIBUTING.md

      1. Add one or more `cherrypick-#.#` labels to that PR to indicate which of the past release branches should also be fixed.
 Generally, we only maintain the most recent numbered release.
-     1. If you want to complete the fix yourself (best practice), you then open a subsequent PR by running `git cherry-pick [OriginalPRCommit#]` against the [release-0.5](https://github.com/knative/docs/tree/release-0.5).
+     1. If you want to complete the fix yourself (best practice), you then open a subsequent PR by running `git cherry-pick [COMMIT#]` against the [release-0.5](https://github.com/knative/docs/tree/release-0.5).
+        Where [COMMIT#] is the commit of your merged PR.

-        Depending on workload and available bandwidth, one of the Knative team members might be able to help handle the `git cherry-pick` in order to push the fix into the affected release branch(es).
+        Note: Depending on workload and available bandwidth, one of the Knative team members might be able to help handle the `git cherry-pick` in order to push the fix into the affected release branch(es).